gjeltep/app-store-connect-mcp/README.md

 ### Credits
 Built on the official Model Context Protocol Python SDK — see the docs and examples in the [python‑sdk README](https://github.com/modelcontextprotocol/python-sdk?tab=readme-ov-file).

+—

+See `CONTRIBUTING.md` if you’d like to help.